-(v) Convertible notes
+(iv) Convertible notes

-Convertible notes remain outstanding.
-Interest charged during the year of \$56,000 (2020: \$56,000) was charged to profit or loss in relation to interest on the current unsecured loan facility.
-Interest has been accrued and included in other payables.
-Interest accrued on the convertible notes amounts to \$0.398 million.
+Interest of \$14,000 (2021: \$56,000) was charged to profit or loss in relation to interest on the current unsecured loan facility.
+Interest accrued on the convertible notes amounts to \$0.412 million.
 The convertible notes all passed the redemption dates in 2015 and 2016.
-Subsequent to the end of the financial year, BCM International Ltd entered into a Deed of Assignment with Bishop Resources (UK) Ltd ("Bishop") to assign the Convertible Note principal and interest accrued to 31 March 2022 to Bishop and for the total debt of Bishop to be settled by the issue of Bassari shares.
+During the financial year, BCM International Ltd entered into a Deed of Assignment with Bishop Resources (UK) Ltd ("Bishop") for the issue to the noteholders of shares in Bishop Resources NL to assign the Convertible Note principal and interest accrued to 31 March 2022 of \$1,112,725 to Bishop.